Cue Cards Samples with band 8 answers

 Connected - "Connected" is a science and technology documentary series produced by Netflix.
 Hosted by science journalist Latif Nasser, the show explores the ways in which everything in our world is interconnected, from the microscopic to the macroscopic, and from the past to the present.
 Each episode takes on a different topic, ranging from the history of plagues to the science of how we perceive reality, and uses a combination of storytelling, interviews, and stunning visuals to bring the subject matter to life.

-Topic: Describe a TV documentary you watched that was particularly interesting.
+Even more ideas for the topic: Describe a TV documentary you watched that was particularly interesting.

 Part 3: Discussion topics: